Dustin-Ray/capy2vML/README.md

 ```
 cargo run -F cuda --release
 ```
+When you run with the CUDA feature for the first time, expect to wait awhile for the binaries to build.

 It processes the dataset into a vector, initializes the prover/guest, and commits the dataset to the guest environment.
 Following training, a "receipt" is produced which verifies the integrity of the computation.
 The receipt is zero-knowledge, and together with the differentially-private model, nothing is revealed about the training data.